Starjakes/student_management/README.md

 Feel free to submit pull requests or open issues for improvements and bug fixes.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the MIT License and FlexiSaf See the LICENSE file for details.